SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

     }
     ```

-  While the **IPropertyPaneAsyncDropdownInternalProps** interface doesn't define any new properties, it combines the properties from the previously defined **IPropertyPaneAsyncDropdownProps** interface and the standard SharePoint Framework **IPropertyPaneCustomFieldProps** interface, which is required for a custom control to run correctly.
+  While the `IPropertyPaneAsyncDropdownInternalProps` interface doesn't define any new properties, it combines the properties from the previously defined `IPropertyPaneAsyncDropdownProps` interface and the standard SharePoint Framework `IPropertyPaneCustomFieldProps` interface, which is required for a custom control to run correctly.

 1. Define the asynchronous dropdown property pane control.
 In the **src/controls/PropertyPaneAsyncDropdown** folder, create a new file named **PropertyPaneAsyncDropdown.ts**, and enter the following code:

-    ```ts
+    ```typescript
     import * as React from 'react';
     import * as ReactDom from 'react-dom';
     import {